 The Secrets To Attracting Millennial Tech Talent

-Companies outside the tech mecca need to offer candidates compelling reasons to choose them, especially when some of the Silicon Valley giants can afford to offer highly nice, sought-after talent salaries in the top percentile.
-Within your area, you must stay competitive with starting salary numbers or packages, especially when many giants have highly established graduate and training schemes for millennial talent that can seem hard to turn down.
-Technologists in particular rate learning and skills development as their most important factor when considering accepting job offers.
+Companies outside the tech mecca need to offer candidates compelling reasons to choose them, especially some of the Silicon Valley giants can afford to offer highly niche, sought after talent salaries in the top percentile.
+Within your area you must stay competitive with starting salary numbers, especially when many giants have highly established graduate and training schemes for millennial talent that can seem hard to turn down, as technologists in particular rate learning and skills development as their most important factor when considering accepting job offers.

 Once you’re up to date on salary trends – which of course we are here to help you with – it’s time to start interviewing.
 These three strategies can help you hook top talent:

 1. Your Strengths